leftbrainit/leftbra.in/src/pages/blog/2022-11-22_some-sweet-setups.md

 Q﻿.
 Lastly, what has been your favourite and least favourite thing about remote working?

 A﻿.
 My favourite has to be is not being stuck in traffic everyday and least favourite is not being able to connect with people face-to-face.
-I really miss seeing the smiles I put on their faces.

 ![Ben's setup page](/assets/screenshot-2022-11-23-at-22.45.54.png "Ben's setup")